mariusgrHiof/intro-component-with-signup-form-master/README.md

 ## My process

 I started to structure the HTML and then adding CSS.
-Then I started to add JavaScript to handle inputs from the user.
+Then I added JavaScript to validate inputs from the user.
 In the end, I created media queries to make the site responsive on tablet and mobile devices.

 ### Built with